Containerization of Web Browser

 To specify which HTTP device access to use containerization:

-After saving this setting couple, some of the additional properties will be loaded automatically.
-Those automatically set Property Keys can be found on the screen below.
+After saving this setting couple, some additional properties will be loaded automatically.

 From now on, that HTTP device can be reached only from the PAM Management UI and Desktop Client App by the defined individual accounts.